xebia-functional/fetch/docs/src/tut/docs.md

 val fetchFail: Fetch[Int] = Fetch.error(new Exception("Something went terribly wrong"))
 ```

-Note that interpreting an errorful fetch to `Id` won't throw the exception until we block for its result it.
+Note that interpreting an errorful fetch to `Id` will throw the exception.

 ```tut:fail
 Fetch.run[Id](fetchFail)